liweinan/axum-playground/README.md

 ```

 The test script will:
-1. Start the database container
+1. Start the PostgreSQL 15 database container
 2. Run migrations
 3. Start the application
 4. Execute integration tests